GryphonRacingFSAE/Discord-Bot/README.md

 Fetch latest team roster + payment status from OneDrive (TBD how), verify email, verify student number, verify student ID?
 If passing all requirements, the user is given the role "Verified".

+#### Onedrive sync
+Syncing to the onedrive team verification roster xlsx file is done through rclone + a cron task.
+Syncing is done every 5 minutes.
+To edit the synchronization file, please run `crontab -e` on the server to access the cron task configuration.

 ### Countdown - Danny

 Initiate a countdown from a Captain or Lead, update the countdown every 5 minutes, and push it to the latest in the chat every day.
 Save countdowns locally to preserve countdowns between launches.